arXiv/arxiv-docs/source/help/policies/content-types.md

 # Policies for specific content types

-All submissions to arXiv must meet the standards for [moderation and scholarly interest](/help/moderation/index.html).
+The standards for [moderation and scholarly interest](/help/moderation/index.html) are the basis for acceptance (or not) of submissions.
+However, from experience with comparing different types of content to that standard we give the guidelines below on what types of content typically are and are not accepted.

 ## Content types that are typically NOT accepted include